sebastienrousseau/dotfiles.github.io/docs/aliases/subversion/README.md

-# Subversion core aliases
+# Subversion aliases

 This `subversion.aliases.zsh` file creates helpful shortcut aliases for many commonly used [Subversion](https://subversion.apache.org) commands.

-## Subversion development aliases
+## 📦 Subversion

+[Subversion](https://subversion.apache.org) is a version control system that tracks changes to files and directories.
+It is used to manage source code for software projects.

 | Alias | Command | Description |
 | ----- | ----- | ----- |